MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Import-LocalizedData.md

 value of the `$UserMessages` variable contains the translated text strings.
 If the command fails for any reason, the command displays the default text strings defined in the DATA section of the script.

-### Example 6: Suppress error messages if the UI culture is not found
+### Example 6: Suppress error messages if the UI culture isn't found

-This example shows how to suppress the error messages that appear when `Import-LocalizedData` cannot find the directories that match the user's UI culture or cannot find a `.psd1` file for the script in those directories.
+This example shows how to suppress the error messages that appear when `Import-LocalizedData` can't find the directories that match the user's UI culture or can't find a `.psd1` file for the script in those directories.

 ```powershell
 PS C:\> # In Day1.ps1